judith-tonhauser/projective-probability-ARCHIVED/plan.md

 **20 predicates**

+- 7 predicates (at the top) that are clearly projective and veridical (yes/yes)
+- 4 predicates (at the bottom) that are clearly not projective and not veridical (no/no)

 | Predicate  | reason for inclusion  | projective?   | veridical?  |
 |---|---|---|---|
 |  annoyed |  variability paper, classical emotive, highest projectivity |  yes | yes   |